Holo-Host/holo-proto/README.md

     yarn install  # first time only
     npm run watch

-And for the hosting apps (switchboard and accountant)
+And for the Accountant app

     cd ./host/hosting-happs
     yarn install  # first time only